Vencord/Docs/src/content/docs/installing/custom-plugins.md

 ---
-sidebar_position: 2
+title: Installing custom plugins
+description: How to install custom plugins in Vencord
 ---

-# Installing custom plugins

 :::danger